grek2/gamejam2025/README.md

 # gamejam2025
-I will try to do things and probably not succeed --Madison
+When I'm bored I might try to do things here --Madison